Icinga/icinga2/doc/19-technical-concepts.md

 also sheds more light in modern programming techniques.

 Our main "problem" with Icinga 2 are modern compilers supporting the full C++11 feature set.
-Recent analysis have proven that gcc on CentOS 6 or SLES11 are too old to use modern programming techniques or anything which implemens C++14 at least.
+Recent analysis have proven that gcc on CentOS 6 are too old to use modern programming techniques or anything which implemens C++14 at least.

 Given the below projects, we are also not fans of wrapping C interfaces into